Body count: Rhodesian Bush War

 During the Rhodesian Bush War the Rhodesian Security Forces were focused on achieving a high 'kill rate' against the communist guerrilla forces.
 While this motivated the Rhodesian personnel to kill large numbers of guerrillas, it may have led them to attack civilians and murder prisoners.
 The emphasis on the 'kill rate' may have partly been the result of the influence of American and Australian Vietnam War veterans who volunteered to fight for Rhodesia.

 Iraq War

 In the 2003 invasion of Iraq, the US military adopted an official policy of not counting deaths.
 General Tommy Franks' statement that "we don't do body counts" was widely reported.
 Critics claimed that Franks was only attempting to evade bad publicity, while supporters pointed to the failure of body counts to give an accurate impression of the state of the war in Vietnam.
 At the end of October 2005, it became public that the US military had been counting Iraqi fatalities since January 2004 but only those killed by insurgents and not those killed by the US forces.

 Slang usage

-The term "body count" has been used as a euphemistic slang term for how many people one has slept with.
-This usage gained further popularity on the social media app TikTok in 2020, where users would ask strangers what their "body count" was.
+The term "body count" has been used as a euphemistic slang term for how many people one has had sex with.
+This usage gained further popularity in 2020 on the social media app TikTok, where users would ask strangers what their "body count" was.